andrew/ultimate-awesome/README.md

 - [awesome-gotenberg](https://github.com/gotenberg/awesome-gotenberg) - :rainbow: A curated list of awesome things related to Gotenberg.
 - [awesome-copilots](https://github.com/ifokeev/awesome-copilots) - A curated list of AI copilots and assistants that enhance productivity across various domains, with a focus on coding and software development tools.
 - [awesome-oscal](https://github.com/oscal-club/awesome-oscal) - A list of tools, blog posts, and other resources that further the use and adoption of OSCAL standards.
-- [awesome-hd-map-construction](https://github.com/Honminden/awesome-hd-map-construction) - A curated list of awesome HD map construction methods.
+- [awesome-ai-safety](https://github.com/giskard-ai/awesome-ai-safety) - 📚 A curated list of papers & technical articles on AI Quality & Safety.
 - [awesome-claude](https://github.com/JSONbored/awesome-claude) - HeyClaude (formerly Claude Pro Directory) is a searchable collection of pre-built AI skills, agents, MCP servers, guides, hooks, statuslines, and other custom configs, designed to enhance Claude, Codex, Cursor, OpenClaw, and various other agentic workflows/platforms.
 - [awesome-3dgs-slam](https://github.com/kwanwaipang/awesome-3dgs-slam) - Paper Survey for 3DGS SLAM.
 - [awesome-emulators-simulators](https://github.com/mcicolella/awesome-emulators-simulators) - A curated list of software emulators and simulators of PCs, home computers, mainframes, consoles, robots and much more.